 Nekkid ladies?
 Nope, gentlemen.
 Caviar.
 The expensive kind.

-Putin’s vodka “Putinka” promo resembles a Russian hymn, not a silicone breast.
+Putin’s vodka “Putinka” resembles a Russian hymn, not a silicone breast.

 Even Sylvester Stallone is there.
-His Jewish great-grandmother hails from Odessa, so the brand went for patriotism: “There’s a little bit of Russian in all of us.”
+His Jewish great-grandmother hails from Odessa, so the ad invoked patriotism: “There’s a little bit of Russian in all of us.”

 Keep it classy

 Mother Russia did not export the raunchiness along with the vodka.
-This might be the puritanical creation of the West.
 Yes, a picture of a placid lake is less titillating than a drunk supermodel.
 Sex sells.
 But vulgarity does not.
 All it does is offend and alienate consumers.

 Beverages, both fancy and welfare-priced, should stay away from cheap advertising.
-It’s not just about sexism and our cultural decency.
-Cheap vodka ads affect our very psyches.
-Think about it: when you reach down for that malodorous, industrial-sized plastic canister on the bottom shelf in hope that no one’s looking, the last thing you need is to feel that way.
+Fundamentally, it’s about not being a sexist pig and upholding some cultural decency.
+But there’s more.
+When you reach down for that industrial-sized plastic canister on the bottom shelf, the last thing you need is to feel that way.